Comparing Cross-Platform Mobile Development Frameworks

 Most people assume that all cross-platform app development frameworks alike, and that the decision to choose one over the other should be based on the stack that you’re most comfortable with.
 For example, if you’re a React shop, choose React Native or Ionic (Ionic now fully supports building mobile apps with React.); if you’re an Angular shop, you can also choose Ionic.

 The truth of the matter is, this decision isn’t nearly as simple as one would expect.

-In this article, I'll show how Ionic takes a very different approach than the other cross-platform app development frameworks.
+In this comparison, I'll show how Ionic takes a very different approach than the other cross-platform mobile app development frameworks.
 To keep it simple, we're going to focus primarily on React Native as the prime example of what we call the Hybrid-Native approach (more on that later).
 But most of what we cover will apply to Xamarin, Flutter, and NativeScript as well.